-Pressing the O→ (□ /?) button displays Picture Control options.
-Highlight an option using 1 or 2 and press 3 to select.
+Pressing the \bigcirc (\boxdot) button displays Picture Control options.
+Highlight an option using O or O and press O to select.

-Option Description □ A [Auto] The camera automatically adjusts hues and tones based on the [ Standard ] Picture Control. ⊠SD [Standard] Standard processing for balanced results.
-Recommended for most situations. ⊠NL [Neutral] Minimal processing for natural results.
-Choose for photographs that will later be processed or retouched. ⊡VI [Vivid] Pictures are enhanced for a vivid, photoprint effect.
-Choose for photographs that emphasize primary colors. ₽MC [Monochrome] Take monochrome photographs.
+Option Description ۳A [Auto] The camera automatically adjusts hues and tones based on the [Standard] Picture Control. ⊡SD [Standard] Standard processing for balanced results.
+Recommended for most situations. ©NL [Neutral] Minimal processing for natural results.
+Choose for photographs that will later be processed or retouched. ۳۸ [Vivid] Pictures are enhanced for a vivid, photoprint effect.
+Choose for photographs that emphasize primary colors. ⊠MC [Monochrome] Take monochrome photographs.

-Option Description ⊡PT [Portrait] Smooth complexions for natural-looking portraits. ⊡LS [Landscape] Shoot vibrant landscapes and cityscapes. ⊠FL [Flat] Details are preserved over a wide tone range, from highlights to shadows.
-Choose for photographs that will later be extensively processed or retouched. ©01 - ©20 Creative Picture Control Creative Picture Controls offer unique combinations of hue, tone, saturation, and other settings tuned for particular effects.
+Option Description PT [Portrait] Smooth complexions for natural-looking portraits. ۳LS [Landscape] Shoot vibrant landscapes and cityscapes. ßFL [Flat] Details are preserved over a wide tone range, from highlights to shadows.
+Choose for photographs that will later be extensively processed or retouched. ि©01 - ⊡20 Creative Picture Control Creative Picture Controls offer unique combinations of hue, tone, saturation, and other settings tuned for particular effects.
 Choose from a total of 20 options, including [Dream] and [Morning].

-■ Modifying Picture Controls
+Modifying Picture Controls

-To modify Picture Control settings, highlight a Picture Control and press $\widehat{\diamondsuit}$ .
+To modify Picture Control settings, highlight a Picture Control and press $\widehat{\diamondsuit}$.

-Press or to highlight settings.
-Press to choose a value in increments of 1, or rotate the subcommand dial to choose a value in increments of 0.25.
+• Press () or () to highlight settings.
+Press () or () to choose a value in increments of 1, or rotate the subcommand dial to choose a value in increments of 0.25.

-- The options available vary with the Picture Control selected. - Default settings can be restored by pressing the fi (No) button. - Press ® to save changes. - Picture Controls that have been modified from default settings are indicated by an asterisk ("\(\psi\)").
+- The options available vary with the Picture Control selected. - Default settings can be restored by pressing the m (Ref) button. - Press to save changes. - Picture Controls that have been modified from default settings are indicated by an asterisk ("#").

-■ Picture Control Settings
+Picture Control Settings

 Option Description [Effect level] Mute or heighten the effect of Creative Picture Controls.
-[Quick sharp] Quickly adjust levels for balanced [Sharpening], [Midrange sharpening], and [Clarity].
+[Quick sharp] Quickly adjust levels for balanced [Sharpening], [Mid- range sharpening], and [Clarity].
 These parameters can also be adjusted individually.
 [Sharpening] Control the sharpness of details and outlines.
-[Mid-range sharpening] Adjust the sharpness of patterns and lines in the range between [ Sharpening ] and [ Clarity ].
+[Mid-range sharpening] Adjust the sharpness of patterns and lines in the range between [Sharpening] and [Clarity].
 [Clarity] Adjust overall sharpness and the sharpness of thicker outlines without affecting brightness or dynamic range.
 [Contrast] Adjust contrast.
 [Brightness] Raise or lower brightness without loss of detail in highlights or shadows.
 [Saturation] Control the vividness of colors.
 [Hue] Adjust hue.
 [Filter effects] Simulate the effect of color filters on monochrome pictures.
 [Toning] Choose the tint used in monochrome pictures.
-Pressing 3 when an option other than [ B&amp;W ] (blackand-white) is selected displays saturation options. [ Toning ] (Creative Picture Control) Choose the shade of color used for Creative Picture Controls.
+Pressing 3 when an option other than [B&W] (black- and-white) is selected displays saturation options.
+(Toning] Creative Picture Control) Choose the shade of color used for Creative Picture Controls.